Notes

 (to What You Can't Say)

-[1] The Inquisition probably never intended carry out their threat of torture.
+[1] The Inquisition probably never intended to carry out their threat of torture.
 But that was because Galileo made it clear that he would do whatever they asked.
 If he had refused, it's hard to imagine they would simply have backed down.
 Not long before they had burnt the philosopher Giordano Bruno when he proved intransigent.

 [2] Many organizations obligingly publish lists of what you can't say within them.
 Unfortunately these are usually both incomplete, because there are things so shocking they don't even anticipate anyone saying them, and at the same time so general that they couldn't possibly be enforced literally.
 It's a rare university speech code that would not, taken literally, forbid Shakespeare.